Product adoption metrics: 12 key metrics + how to measure them

 2. Adoption rate

 This metric helps you identify features that suffer from adoption friction.
-Maybe users weren’t aware of that feature or it took too long for them to adopt that feature, and they gave up.
+Maybe users were not aware of that feature or it took too long for them to adopt it, and they gave up.
 In any case, the product adoption rate will show you the breadth of adoption for that feature so that you can take steps to shore up poorly performing features.

 3. Time to value (time to adopt)